Financial help when you have a lung condition

 Prepayment meters (PPMs)

-Prepayment Meters (PPMs) must be topped up, which means paying for the energy you use in advance.
-Although UK energy suppliers can install PPMs without your permission, they can’t do this if you’re considered high-risk.
-You’re considered high-risk if:
+Prepayment meters (PPMs) or pay as you go meters must be topped up, which means paying for the energy you use in advance.
+Although UK energy suppliers can install PPMs without your permission, they cannot do this if you’re high-risk.

 • your medication needs to be kept in the fridge